uo-datasci-specialization/c2-dataviz-2021/content/post/lab-1/index.markdown

 To receive full credit **you must** create and merge branches.
 The contributions across team members should also appear roughly equal.

 ## Data
 We'll work with Week 1 of the [#tidytuesday](https://twitter.com/search?q=%23tidytuesday&src=tyah)  data for 2019, specifically the [#rstats](https://twitter.com/search?q=%23rstats&src=typd) dataset, containing nearly 500,000 tweets over a little more than a decade using that hashtag.
+The data is in the `data` folder of the course repo.

 ## Project